 Forming an LLC in Missouri will help protect your personal assets from lawsuits and judgments against your business.
 An LLC is a legal structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
-Forming a Missouri Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the five simple steps below.
+Forming a Missouri Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 How Much Does It Cost to Get an LLC In Missouri?

 The filing fee for a Missouri Limited Liability Company is between $50 and $105, payable to the Missouri Secretary of State.

 Missouri does not require a annual report fee, saving a considerable amount over many states if owned for several years.